 The Internal Medicine Residency Program is sponsored by Capital Health, a two-hospital health system based in Mercer County, NJ.

-- While on night float duties, residents have attending supervision and are excused from weekly clinic and daytime responsibilities.
+While on night float duties, residents have direct and indirect attending supervision and are excused from weekly clinic and daytime responsibilities

 - Ancillary services such as IV teams, phlebotomists, EKG/x-ray/Ultrasound technicians and transport teams

 - Computerized patient record system provides access to patient discharge summaries, consults, prior records, laboratory and pathology reports